UI-Manufaktur/mvc/source/uim/mvc/authentications/identifirs/README.md

 Configuration options:

 fields: The fields for the lookup.
-Default is ['username' => 'username', 'password' => 'password'].
+Default is ['username': 'username', 'password': 'password'].
 You can also set the username to an array.
-For e.g. using ['username' => ['username', 'email'], 'password' => 'password'] will allow you to match value of either username or email columns.
+For e.g. using ['username' => ['username', 'email'], 'password': 'password'] will allow you to match value of either username or email columns.

 resolver: The identity resolver.